12 Outlaws Held - UrduPoint

 12 Outlaws Held

-SARGODHA, (UrduPoint / Pakistan Point News - 3rd Mar, 2025) Police arrested 12 alleged criminals from various parts of the district and recovered contraband from their possession.
+SARGODHA, (UrduPoint / Pakistan Point News - 6th Mar, 2025) Police on Thursday arrested 12 criminals from various parts of the district and recovered contraband from their possession.

-Police said here on Monday that the teams of different police stations conducted raids under their jurisdiction and arrested Ghuman, Shabraiz, Arslan, Tahir, Wajid, Shams, Shahid, Arif, Rehan, Majid, Mubashir and Iqbal.
+In a crackdown against outlaws, the teams of different police stations raided various localities and arrested Naveed, Saleem, Arslan, Tahir, Wajid, Shams, Shahid, Arif, Rehan, Majid, Mubashir and Zain and recovered 1.

-The police recovered 1-kg hashish, nine pistols, two guns, three kalashnikovs, 190 bullets and cash in millions of rupees from them.
+8 kg hashish, nine pistols, five guns, three kalashnikovs,490 bullets and cash in millions of rupees from them.

 Further investigation was underway.